shankardevy/passport/README.md

   3. `$ mix passport.install`

+  4. `$ mix ecto.migrate`

-  4. Follow the instruction shown on the screen to complete the installation
+  5. Follow the instruction shown on the screen to complete the installation

 ```
     Use Passport in your web/router.ex
         use Passport